kbase/narrative/src/biokbase-doc/functions.rst

 Lifecycle events
 ^^^^^^^^^^^^^^^^^

-The lifecycle events for the service method execution, i.e. from start to done or error, are coded with the subject/observer pattern.
+The lifecycle events track function (service method) execution, i.e. from start to done or error, to provide logging and related operations.
+They are coded with the subject/observer pattern.
 Most people won't need to do anything with these classes, but they are designed to be extensible.
 Since :class:`ServiceMethod` inherits from :class:`LifecycleSubject`, new observers that take actions based on events can be added at any time.
 The base classes are below.